 Persian cat breed information and advice

 Persian cats are an ancient breed, brought into Europe from Persia in the 17th century.
-They’re also known as the Persian Longhair or Iranian or Shirazi cat.
-They have a long coat, round face and short muzzle which can give them an air of superiority.
-They do need more maintenance than other cat breeds and need daily grooming.
-But this popular breed is sweet-natured, happy to laze around indoors and Persians make great companions for most households.
+They’re also called the Persian Longhair or Iranian or Shirazi cat.
+This breed is known for its long coat, round face and short muzzle which can give them an air of superiority.

-Persian cat facts
+Persian facts

 Lifespan | 12-17 years |